-- 1. Place a plastic cap (PN-5833) on the bottom of the foundation sleeve (PN-33985G) or tape the bottom end of the foundation sleeve to prevent the concrete from coming into the tube. - 2.
+- 1. Place a plastic cap (PN-5747B) on the bottom of the foundation sleeve (PN-33982g) or tape the bottom end of the foundation sleeve to prevent the concrete from coming into the tube. - 2.
 Punch or auger a minimum 12" [300 mm] diameter x 30" [762 mm] deep hole for the concrete footing. - 3.
-Pour the MSC in the hole so the concrete is flush with the finish grade. - 4.
+Pour the MSC in the hole ensuring the concrete is flush with the finish grade. - 4.
 Place the foundation sleeve in the poured concrete footing.
 Ensure that the sleeve is positioned plumb, flush with the top of the footing, properly oriented (with interior tabs 15" [375 mm] from the top of the tube sleeve and the 3" [75 mm] side parallel to the roadway), and in alignment.
-Consolidate the concrete to remove air pockets in compliance with applicable state specifications for similar applications. - 5. a minimum of 4" [100 mm] from the edge of the footing, and in alignment. - 6.
-Place a rebar ring (PN-5836B) around the top of the sleeve 2" to 3" [50 mm to 75 mm] from the top of the footing. - 7.
-Smooth off the top of the concrete footing with a slight crown from the sleeve. - 8.
+Consolidate the concrete to remove air pockets in compliance with applicable state specifications for similar applications. - 5.
+Place a rebar ring (PN-5836B) around the top of the sleeve 2" to 3" [50 mm to 75 mm] from the top of the footing. - 6.
+Smooth off the top of the concrete footing with a slight crown from the sleeve. - 7.
 Allow the footing to attain the required concrete strength before disturbing the foundations, including the placement of posts.